Skip to content

 156. Should You Buy Store Brand Bourbons?

-Jim & Mike taste Trader Joe's Kentucky Bourbon and Total Wine's new Earl Settler — two store-brand bourbons, two very different results.
+Jim & Mike return from Mexico to taste two big-box store bourbons: Trader Joe's Kentucky Straight and Total Wine's new Earl Settler.

 The Bourbon Road Media Player